US motorists swallow sky-high Labor Day weekend gas prices

-KANSAS CITY, Mo., Sept 1 (Reuters) - U.S. motorists hit the road in large numbers this Labor Day weekend, undeterred by gas prices that are the highest ever heading into the holiday in part due to Hurricane Isaac, which forced the closure of oil refineries on the Gulf Coast.
+KANSAS CITY, Missouri (Reuters) - U.S. motorists hit the road in large numbers this Labor Day weekend, undeterred by gas prices that are the highest ever heading into the holiday in part due to Hurricane Isaac, which forced the closure of oil refineries on the Gulf Coast.

 The average price of regular gas nationally was $3.83 per gallon on Friday, 21 cents higher than a year ago, according to AAA.
 And the price on Monday will likely easily beat the Labor Day record of $3.68 set in 2008, the non-profit automobile association said.